kronicle-tech/kronicle-website/content/en/docs/plugins/openapi.md

 ## Adding OpenAPI spec details to a kronicle.yaml metadata file

-OpenAPI specs can be set in a `/kronicle.yaml` in a Git repo:
+OpenAPI specs can be set in a `/kronicle.yaml` file in a Git repo:

 ```yaml
 components: